 The temperatures are hitting record numbers across the states and most homes are utilizing some kind of air conditioner to combat the seasonal heat.
 Though we are all thankful that your air conditioner runs, the experts at Econo Air in Southern California would like to inform you how it works.

-That accomplishes your physics lesson of the day…your air conditioner runs on an never-ending loop of science.
+That accomplishes your physics lesson of the day…your air conditioner runs on a never-ending loop of science.
 We realize that it’s not as top-priority to you how it works, but that it’s working.
-If you’d like to discuss staying cool and comfortable in Southern California give us a call at 714-695-6661 or set up an appointment using our contact form.
-With the help of our team and science we’re going to make it through this sweltering summer.
+If you’d like to discuss staying cool and comfortable in Southern California give us a call at 714-710-1070 or set up an appointment using our contact form.
+With the help of our team and science, we’re going to make it through this sweltering summer.